In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was

 The Jessabels are a family business and the family name of the crew is Bozar.

-Never ever trust your life with these people because they don't have any regard for safety. over 9 years ago how you so sure Ian,,, the they don't have any regard for safety?
+Never ever trust your life with these people because they don't have any regard for safety. about 10 years ago how you so sure Ian,,, the they don't have any regard for safety?
 Anywhere, somewhere accident could be happen...
 You already old you should know that...
 I know is your job...
 But can you write it down,, do i believe you?
 Because you are not a passenger ,,, how do you know this?
 Or you just make your own history?
 I don't care that family or their business they are not belong us...
 But i want to make cleared with you...How do you know laughing and drunk? you drink with them or you was there?